Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Simulating criticality in a dynamical quantum phase transition

 \subsection{Estimating the critical point of a DQPT using the minimum of $M_{zz}(t)$}

 As a first demonstration of the robustness of estimating critical properties, we estimate the critical transverse field magnitude $(B/J_0)_{\mathrm{c}}$ by identifying the minimum in the curve of $M_{zz}$ as a function of $B/J_0$.
-We show the behavior of $M_{zz}(n,t)$ in Fig.~\ref{fig:DQPTParabola1} at a final quench time of $J_0t = 5$ for $n=50$ for different bond dimensions.
+We see the behavior of $M_{zz}(n,t)$ in Fig.~\ref{fig:DQPTParabola1} at a final quench time of $J_0t = 5$ for $n=50$ for different bond dimensions.
 By fitting the points around the minimum with a parabola, we can extract the minima as a function of $n$ and $\chi$, an shown in Fig.~\ref{fig:DQPTParabolaFit1}.
-We observe that the predicted $(B/J_0)_{\mathrm{c}}$ has a weak dependence on the bond dimension for $\chi \geq 16$ for a fixed system size $n$.
-Additionally, we see an almost linear behavior as a function of system size for a fixed bond dimension, indicating that we are still seeing significant finite size effects for system sizes $n\leq 90$.
-We emphasize even though the overlap between the MPS with bond dimensions $\chi$ and $2 \chi$ is very small, they still give very similar estimates for the location of the minimum.
+Importantly, we observe that the predicted $(B/J_0)_{\mathrm{c}}$ has a weak dependence on the bond dimension for $\chi \geq 16$ for a fixed system size $n$.
+Additionally, we see an almost linear behavior as a function of system size for a fixed bond dimension, indicating that we are still seeing some finite size effects for $n\leq 90$.
+We emphasize even though the overlap between the MPS with bond dimensions $\chi$ and $2 \chi$ is very small, they still give very similar estimates for the location of the minimum, and thus the critical point.
 As an example, for $n=90$ the overlap squared between states with bond dimension $\chi =16$ and $\chi = 32$ is $< 10^{-6}$ (not shown) but their estimates of the location of the minimum are within $10^{-2}$ of each other.

 In Appendix~\ref{app:DQPTCriticalPointMinimum}, we repeat the analysis for a later time $J_0 t = 10$, and we observe that changing the final time $J_0 t$ changes the overall value of $M_{zz}(n,t)$ but does not significantly change the location of the minimum of $M_{zz}$ for bond dimensions $\chi \geq 16$.
 Thus our results suggest that a bond dimension of $\chi = 16$ and a quench time of $J_0 t = 5$ should be sufficient for identifying the critical point via the minimum of $M_{zz}$ at arbitrary system sizes.